 ‘Lost your way!’ says his mother, alarmed.
 ‘My dear boy, you should not have left the path at dusk.’

-‘O, ma,’ says the little midshipman, with a smile, ‘you’re always thinking we’re in danger.
+‘O, ma,’ says the little midshipman, with a smile, ‘you always think we’re in danger.
 If you could see me sometimes sitting at the jib-boom end, or across the main-top-mast cross-trees, you would be frightened.
 But what danger can there be in a wood?’

 ‘Well, my boy,’ she answers, ‘I don’t wish to be over-anxious, and to make my children uncomfortable by my fears.
 What did you stray from the path for?’